 Uranium mining has been a significant industry in Saskatchewan since the 1950s, when the major demand for the product was for the manufacturing of nuclear weapons.
-More recently, uranium is chiefly used for fuelling nuclear power reactors, in Canada, the United States, as well as overseas.
+More recently, Saskatchewan’s uranium is primarily used for fuelling nuclear power reactors in Canada, the United States, and overseas.
 Uranium ore is mined in northern Saskatchewan and milled there to create yellowcake before being shipped to Ontario for refining and further processing into fuel bundles.
-Past mining operations, abandoned without proper decommissioning, have left extensive watersheds seriously contaminated with radioactive and chemical wastes.
+Past mining operations, some abandoned without proper decommissioning, have left extensive watersheds seriously contaminated with radioactive and chemical wastes.

 The Saskatchewan Environmental Society (SES) has taken positions calling for the phase-out of uranium mining, opposing nuclear power development in Saskatchewan, and opposing disposal of used nuclear fuel in Saskatchewan.
 Concerns include the historic, unremediated contamination of northern watersheds with radioactive tailings from the milling process, current management of mining wastes, lack of safe methods for long-term management of used nuclear fuel, and the unavoidable link between nuclear power and nuclear weapons.
 Fortunately, Saskatchewan is no longer being considered a potential location for a permanent used fuel disposal site.